 Remember, You Don’t Need to Meet People Everywhere You Go

-You don’t have to constantly be talking to people and trying to make friends at all times.
+You don’t have to constantly be talking to people and trying to make friends at all times while traveling solo.
 I notice some travelers do this and they just come off as trying too hard much of the time.
 It’s perfectly fine to do things alone.
 Personally, I often prefer being alone.
-I’m a bit of a loner though.
+I’m a bit of a loner naturally.

-One strange observation that I’ve made over my years of traveling is that some solo travelers seem to base the success of their trip on the number of friends that they made and people they met.
+One interesting observation that I’ve made over my years of traveling is that some solo travelers seem to base the success of their solo trip on the number of friends that they made and the people they met.
 If they don’t make friends in a particular city, then it’s a bad city.

 The Reality of Meeting People While Traveling

-If you go in expecting to form deep bonds and lifelong friendships while traveling, you’re going to be disappointed.
+If you go in expecting to form deep bonds and lifelong friendships while traveling solo, you’re going to be disappointed.
 Most friendships you form will be brief and relatively shallow.
-You’ll share some drinks and laughs and see some sights, but that’s about it.
-After a few days, you or your hostel friends will move on.
+You’ll share some drinks and laughs and see some sights with your new friends, but that’s about it.
+After a few days, you or your friends will move on to the next destination.
 They’ll go make new friends at the next destination and so will you.
 If you’re lucky, you might meet some people to travel with for a little while.
 Eventually, you and your friends will move on.
 That’s the reality of solo travel.

 Every once in a while, you will make a real, lifelong friend while traveling.
 There are a handful of people that I’ve met during my travels that I’ve kept in contact with years after meeting.
 Some, I’ve even met up with in their home countries or different places around the world.

-To make friends while traveling, you have to put in a bit of effort.
+To make friends while you solo travel, you have to put in a bit of effort.
 Once you get talking to someone, friendships form quickly.

 If you’re about to head out on your first solo trip and are worried about not being able to make friends, the best thing you can do is to stay in a social hostel and visit the bar.
 Even if you just sit there, you’ll meet people most of the time.

-The best piece of advice that I can give about meeting people while traveling is to put in an effort to interact with locals.
+The best piece of advice that I can give about meeting people while you solo travel is to put in an effort to interact with locals.
 It’s easy to fall into a habit of just making friends with fellow travelers because you already have something in common with them.

 The language barrier and cultural differences may make interacting with locals feel a bit intimidating or difficult.
 It’s still worth the effort.
 Locals can teach you things about the region and culture that you can’t learn otherwise.
 It’s also an awesome experience to form a connection with someone from a completely different culture from your own.
 It just shows how similar people are around the world.

-How do you meet people while traveling alone?
+How do you meet people while traveling solo?
 Share your experience and tips in the comments below!

 More from Where The Road Forks

-- How to Stay Healthy While Traveling: Tips for Diet, Excercise, Sleep, and Avoiding Sickness
+- How to Stay Healthy While Traveling: Tips for Diet, Excercise, and Sleep

 - Solo Travel Vs. Group Travel: My Pros and Cons List